-Warrants issued in connection with a consulting agreement are classified as liabilities as opposed to equity due to their settlement terms (see Note 3).
-The other warrants issued by the Company are classified as equity.
-The fair value of the warrants was recorded as additional-paid-in-capital, and no further adjustments were made.
+The warrants issued by the Company are classified as equity.
+The fair value of the warrants calculated at the time of issuance was recorded as an increase to additional-paid-in-capital, and no further adjustments were made.

 For stock warrants paid in consideration of services rendered by non-employees, the Company recognizes consulting expense in accordance with the requirements of ASC 505-50 and ASC 505, as amended.